Lich-Corals/linux-file-converter-addon/markdown/install-thunar.md

      - [x] Video Files
      - [ ] Other Files

-You should now see the 'Convert to...' action when selecting a image, audio or video file.
+You should now see the 'Convert to...' action when selecting an image, audio or video file.
 Note: It may occur to you that you don't see the action when selecting multiple files.

 #### All sections